 When you eliminate the need to travel to the site to collaborate, teams can exchange information faster.
 That’s exactly what virtual reality does for construction companies today.

-Using VR, remote teams of stakeholders and advisors can view a construction project and respond right away, in real time, this leads to more efficient problem solving and all around stronger communication.
+Using VR, remote teams of stakeholders and advisors can view a construction project and respond in real time which this leads to more efficient problem solving and all around stronger communication.
 Some of the benefits of improved collaboration include being faster to meet timelines, faster issue resolution, more efficient use of labor and resources, and achieving an all-around higher quality outcome.

 How Virtual Reality is Changing Construction